Meeting the challenges of treating neurodegenerative, psychiatric and neurodevelopmental diseases with science and technology.

 Imagine being able to recreate a piece of your brain in a lab to understand how your brain really works.
-At the Novartis Institutes for Biomedical Research (NIBR), we are harnessing new technologies to build human models of neurological disease.
+Our neuroscience researchers are harnessing revolutionary new technologies - including the ability to grow mini-brain organoids in the lab - to build human models of neurological disease.

-In neurodegeneration, we are working on Alzheimer’s disease, amytrophic lateral sclerosis (ALS), frontotemporal dementia and several rare monogenic diseases.
-We are also trying to improve the treatment of multiple sclerosis.
-While current drugs do well in preventing disease flare-ups, we are developing therapies aimed at restoring the neurological function that patients lose as the disease progresses.
+In neurodegeneration, we are working on Alzheimer’s disease, Parkinson’s disease, frontotemporal dementia and several rare monogenic diseases.
+We are also working to improve the treatment of multiple sclerosis.